How Does LPG – Propane Turn from Liquid to Gas?

 Conversely, 1L of LPG weighs 0.51kg.

-Vaporisation Must Match Consumption
+LPG Vaporisation Rate Must Match Consumption

 If a gas bottle ices up regularly, it simply means that the vessel is too small for the vaporisation load placed on it.